 While this works for most email clients, some, like Outlook, may still display authentication information after custom DKIM is set up.
 This is specific to each email client and isn't something we can prevent.

 It can help your email arrive in recipient inboxes, rather than spam or junk folders.

 It helps align your domain to Domain-based Message Authentication, Reporting & Conformance (DMARC), and enables you to use Brand Indicators for Message Identification (BIMI) to prominently display your logo in your recipients’ inboxes.

 Do I need custom domain authentication?

 Before you authenticate your domain to use in Mailchimp, review these questions to make sure it's a good fit.

 - Is your Mailchimp From email address associated with your email domain, rather than a public webmail address like gmail.com or hotmail.com?

 - Are you or your IT team able to access your domain's cPanel or Zone editor?

-- Do your delivered campaigns show "on behalf of mcsv.net" or "via mcsv.net" in the sender details section?
+- Do your delivered emails show "on behalf of mcsv.net" or "via mcsv.net" in the sender details section?

-To authenticate your domain, you'll verify it first, and then edit the SPF record and CNAME records in your domain's DNS records.
+To authenticate your domain, you'll verify it first, and then edit the CNAME records in your domain's DNS records.